svennd/blog/blog/2022/2022-11-10-create_home_files.md

 thumbnail: /img/2022/11/single-earth.jpg
 url: /truenas_auto_file_home/
 ---

-Creating an info file while using the pam_mkhomedir can be done dropping a file in /etc/skel (or when skel is set different in the pam config files in the alternative location)
+To create an info file (for example) while using the `pam_mkhomedir` module, you can achieve this by placing a file in the `/etc/skel` directory.
+Alternatively, if the skel directory is set to a different location in the PAM configuration files, you can drop the file there.

 info :